WORLD TASTES: GREEK BREAD

 A HOME-MADE TREAT

 Today we make a trip to the traditions of home-made bread.
 If there is one staple in Greek cuisine, that must be the bread.
-There are many options, each of them with a unique characteristic.
+Greek bread comes in many options, each of them with a unique characteristic.
 They vary in ingredients, textures, taste and even color.

-A sesame-coated bread, traditionally made with yellow (or also country) flour that blends AP flour, whole wheat and cornmeal.
+A sesame-coated bread, traditionally made with yellow (or also country) flour that blends AP flour, whole wheat, and cornmeal.
 That last ingredient gives a characteristic texture to the loaf.

 Paximadia, Cretan bread

-Lagana is a Greek flat bread, similar to the Italian foccaccia, cooked for Clean Monday or Ash Monday, the first day of the Great Lent.
+Lagana is a Greek flatbread, similar to the Italian foccaccia, cooked for Clean Monday or Ash Monday, the first day of the Great Lent.
 Baked without yeast in the past, it is now more common to find leavened Lagana.
 Its shape is flat and it is usually decorated by impressing fingertips and topping it with sesame seeds or other and then it’s seasoned with olive oil.

 Mostly known as Arabian, Pita is well famous the Mediterranean area, arriving to the Balkans and Middle Eastern ovens.

 Tsoureki, Easter bread